 - The longstanding relationship provides opportunities but also poses challenges for EU-US trade and investment relations. - The EU and the US are each other's main trading partners in goods and services and account for the largest bilateral trade relationship in the world. - The transatlantic economies are among the freest in the world, but certainly not absolutely free. - There is still significant scope for further trade and investment liberalisation through reductions in non-tariff measures since tariffs are already quite low between the countries. - The EU and US realise the need for stronger transatlantic cooperation in light of increased competition from Asia, but that means significant alignment in non-tariff measures and regulatory convergence is needed. - The approach chosen to look at aligning non-tariff measures needs to be chosen with care so as not to lower standards, and to avoid treating differences in regulatory systems as simple trade barriers.
 This matters particularly with regard to consumer interests on product safety, and social and environmental standards. - Although rapidly rising economies have gained much attention, the US and EU remain the heart of the global economy. - In terms of structure, the two economies are broadly similar.
 The secondary sectors account for most trade, constituting about a quarter of output.
 Both the EU and the US are service economies, with the service sectors accounting for roughly 70 percent of all output.
-Together the two countries together account for almost half of the world trade making the two countries strong competitors on the global market. - Concerns for the environment worldwide may have an impact on the EU US trade and investment relationship. - Social standards do not diverge much between the EU-US when compared to third countries with which trade agreements have been concluded or are being negotiated (e.g. Colombia, Peru, the Caucasus) so regulatory alignment that has social implications will have to be studied with nuance. - In 2009, US and Turkey established the Framework for Strategic Economic and Commercial Cooperation and since 1963 Turkey has a customs union with the EU.
-In light of the TTIP negotiations this special position of Turkey needs to be recognised and kept in mind.
+Together the two countries together account for almost half of the world trade making the two countries strong competitors on the global market. - Concerns for the environment worldwide may have an impact on the EU US trade and investment relationship. - Social standards diverge relatively less between the EU-US when compared to third countries like Colombia, Peru, or the Eastern Neighbourhood countries and are more in line with - for example - the EU and Canada.
+Nonetheless, these are important to study and will be part of the analysis. - In light of the TTIP negotiations this special position of Turkey needs to be recognised and kept in mind.
+Turkey has a Customs Union with the EU since 1996 which is the final step of Ankara Agreement Establishing an Association between Turkey and the EEC signed in 1963 and the Additional Protocol on tariff elimination schedule dated 1973.
+In 2009, the US and Turkey established the Framework for Strategic Economic and Commercial Cooperation (FSECC).
+On May 2013, with the ultimate objective of continuing to deepen economic relations and liberalize trade, Turkey and the US established the High Level Committee (HLC) with a special reference to the TTIP impacts on Turkey due to its Customs Union with the EU.